RecomlyRecomlyRecomlyDocs

 Google sign-in vs. enterprise SSO

 Google sign-in is not the same as configuring Google Workspace as a SAML or OIDC provider in the SSO Providers section.
-The SSO Providers section is for enterprise identity providers (Okta, Azure AD, etc.) and requires the SSO feature entitlement.
+The SSO Providers section is for enterprise identity providers (Okta, Azure AD, etc.) and requires a plan that includes the SSO feature.
 Google sign-in is separate, always on, and requires no configuration.